Trudy Pelzer is a senior software architect with MySQL AB, co-author of SQL Performance Tuning, and lives in Edmonton, Alberta.

 is true for the second client (10 < 30), and so the subquery result is

-10. The rules for ANY
+"true" for clno 10.
+The rules for ANY are as

 follows:

-returns "false" if the subquery returns zero rows or if the comparison operator is "false" for every row returned by the subquery.SOME
+ANY returns "true" if the comparison operator is "true" for at least one row returned by the subquery.ANY returns "false" if the subquery returns zero rows or if the comparison operator is "false" for every row returned by the subquery.SOME is a synonym for ANY; using IN

-is equivalent to using = ANY
+is equivalent to using = ANY.

 The second solution to the problem is to change the query to include a table

-, to compare the outer query results
+subquery quantified by ALL, to compare the outer query results

 with every subquery value: